copper-leaf/kotlin-json-forms/README.md

 - [json-kotlin-schema](https://github.com/pwall567/json-kotlin-schema) for providing JSON parsing and validation on JVM, which itself depends on many other Java or Kotlin JSON libraries by the same author
+- [Ajv](https://github.com/ajv-validator/ajv) for providing JSON parsing and validation on JS
 - [Ballast](https://github.com/copper-leaf/ballast) for state management
 - [richtext-compose-multiplatform](https://github.com/Wavesonics/richtext-compose-multiplatform) for rich text editor capabilities
 - [compose-code-editor](https://github.com/Qawaz/compose-code-editor) for code editor capabilities